Work in Canada

 It is important to have a professional resume that not only highlights your strengths and experience but is relevant to the place that you are planning to relocate to.
 It is important to make sure that you have reference letters for each of your places of employment that qualify as valid work experience.
 This will need to include your duties, working hours, and be signed by your employer.
 Having a professional resume of an international standard will help put you ahead of the pack and increase your chances of living your Canadian dream.

 Later down the line, you will also have an ECA (Educational Credential Assessment) to verify your qualifications as well as ensure that your Canadian employer gets an LMIA (unless it is stipulated that your occupation does not require one).
 An LMIA or Labour Market Impact Assessment gives your employer permission to hire you as a foreign worker.

 Finding a job in Canada can be quite overwhelming but knowing where to look is one of the most important factors.
 There are various job portals that have thousands of job postings online for you to choose from, such as:

-Alternatively, you can also find job listings on the Canadian government job site, Job Bank or Provincial websites.
-The RINP also has designated web pages with jobs specifically tailored to the needs of the program.
+Alternatively, you can also find job listings on the Canadian government job site, Job Bank, or Provincial websites.
+The RINP (the Rural and Northern Immigration Pilot) also has designated web pages with jobs specifically tailored to the needs of the program.

 Want to move to Canada?